Skip to main content

 Library and Research Resources

-Saint Louis University’s Pius XII Memorial Library, which contains more than 2.5 million volumes, is an exceptionally rich resource.
+Saint Louis University’s Pius XII Memorial Library contains more than 2.5 million volumes and is an exceptionally rich resource.
 In addition to a wealth of secondary sources, journals, printed primary sources, microfilmed primary sources, critical editions and bibliographies to be found in the main collection, the Vatican Film Library houses microfilms of more than 38,000 manuscripts from the Vatican Library in Rome, founded by Nicholas V in 1450.

-In addition, there are microfilms of medieval and Renaissance manuscripts collected from 106 libraries all over continental Europe and England.
+In addition, there are microfilms of medieval and Renaissance manuscripts collected from 106 libraries in continental Europe and the United Kingdom.
 The late Paul Oskar Kristeller and the late Charles Ermatinger collaborated in the early 1950s to bring to St. Louis on microfilm virtually every manuscript of importance to the humanist revival of Greek and Latin learning, as well as important documents relating to the history of Catholic and Protestant reform during the early modern period, and Renaissance science and medicine.

 Many of the Vatican's early printed books are also on microfilm, including the Jesuitica collection documenting the activities of Jesuits throughout the world.

 The Saint Louis University Museum contains artifacts (formerly housed at St. Stanislaus in Florissant, Missouri) of the earliest Jesuit missions to the New World.
-The Saint Louis Room houses more than 4,200 books printed between 1478 and 1700, and well more than a hundred manuscripts and manuscript illuminations from late medieval France, Italy and Spain.
-Finally, the library system provides rapid interlibrary loan access to many libraries across the state of Missouri.
+The Saint Louis Room houses more than 4,200 books printed between 1478 and 1700, and more than 100 manuscripts and manuscript illuminations from late medieval France, Italy and Spain.
+Finally, the library system provides rapid interlibrary loan access to many libraries across Missouri.

 Off-Campus Resources

-SLU's history students have access off-campus to the Grolier collection of manuscripts and printed books at the St. Louis Public Library, the Department of Rare Books and Special Collections at the Washington University Hilltop Campus, early printed books collection at the Missouri Botanical Garden and the Paracelsus collection at the Washington University School of Medicine, considered to be the best Paracelsus collection in the world.
+SLU's history students have access off-campus to the Grolier collection of manuscripts and printed books at the St. Louis Public Library, the Department of Rare Books and Special Collections at Washington University in St. Louis, early printed books collection at the Missouri Botanical Garden and the Paracelsus collection at the Washington University School of Medicine, considered to be the best Paracelsus collection in the world.

 Phi Alpha Theta

-Phi Alpha Theta is a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication, and the exchange of learning and ideas among historians.
+Phi Alpha Theta is a professional society whose mission is to promote the study of history through encouraging research, good teaching, publication, and the exchange of learning and ideas among historians.
 It seeks to bring students, teachers and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by members in a variety of ways.

-Graduate students must have completed a minimum of 12 semester hours towards their master's degree in history and have a GPA above 3.5.
+Graduate students must have completed a minimum of 12 semester hours toward their master's degree in history and have a GPA above 3.5.
 For more information, email phialphatheta@slu.edu.

 Phi Alpha Theta also sponsors an undergraduate conference every year.